waimea-takinredharding/200_DTD-assesment/design.md

 I will need to design my system to be as usable as possible since the main client (the shop owner) of the second-hand shop may not have advanced IT skills.
 Any customers that use the website could also have a wide range of IT skills.
 I need to ensure that the system is usable for people, even if they aren’t skilled with IT.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will make sure that the system is intuitive to understand by removing unnecessary details and making simple basic functions to use the site.

 ### Aesthetics